SirGFM/midi-go-key/README.md

 - Basic press: A simple key press followed by the key release shortly thereafter;
 - Velocity-based press: A key press of variable hold type, calculated based on in velocity of the MIDI event;
 - Toggle: Toggle a key between pressed and released whenever the MIDI event is generated.
 Additionally, if the event velocity is lower than a limit, a Basic Press is done instead;
-- Repeated hold: Holds the key down while the MIDI event is repeated quickly.
+- Repeated hold: Holds the key down while the MIDI event is repeated quickly;
+- Repeated Sequence: Use a MIDI event to press the current key, two MIDI events to move forward and backward in the sequence, and on MIDI event to reset back to the first key.
+This otherwise behaves like a Repeated hold.

 These actions must be configured through the following script: